mozart/mozart2/README.MacOS.md

 ## Required software

 In order to build the system on MacOS you need at least the 10.8 version of the operating system.
-This is very important because the C++ compiler shipped with earlier version will fail.
+This is very important because the C++ compiler shipped with earlier version will fail (there are no proper C++0x headers and limited libc++ support).

 Download and install the following tools: